Eatontown Bureau of Fire Prevention

 At the present time, the Fire Prevention Bureau has smoke detectors available to residents who need one but can not afford one due to their financial situation.
 If you would like one, please contact the Fire Prevention Bureau for more details.

-If you are looking to access a permit application, please click the menu to the left under "Home" and then "Download forms".
+If you are looking to access a permit application, please go to the Borough website; Eatontownnj.com and click the menu at the top of the page labeled “Forms”.
+Scroll down to the Fire Prevention section and click the permit application.

 PLEASE SEE THE ATTACHMENT ABOUT GENERATOR SAFETY.

 - * Install a working smoke alarm on every level of the home, outside sleeping areas, and inside bedrooms.